marc-h-lambert/W-VI/Core/readme.md

-# The Kalman machine library (v4)
+# The Kalman machine library (v3)

 ## Object

-This is the fourth version of the Kalman machine library update for the Wasersstein gradient flow.
+This is the third version of the Kalman machine library dedicated to Wasersstein gradient flow.
 This version only deal with the continuous case (i.e. with ODE) in low dimension.
-The discrete case and factor analysis variant are available on the others repositories R-VGA and L-RVGA.
+The discrete case and factor analysis variant are available on the repository L-RVGA, notice the the code in R-VGA is now deprecated.

 ## Installation
 The code is available in python using the standard library.